 Two new exhibits exploring archaeological and Indigenous science knowledge systems have been installed at the Queensland Museum by CABAH’s Dr Britt Asmussen.
 The two display cases speak to archaeological and Indigenous science knowledge systems, and link strongly to CABAH’s E&E program, particularly in terms of audience engagement and curriculum links. […]READ ARTICLE

-Have research breakthroughs, reports from the field and more epic stories of Australia's environmental history delivered via monthly email digests.
+Have research breakthroughs, reports from the field and more epic stories of Australia's environmental history delivered via email digests.